Projects

 attached a patch for this. also added -e option to sh so that any error causes script stop

-• summary changed from python_select produce unneeded warnings when the only option is "-n" to select.sh produce unneeded warnings when the only option is "-n"
+Summary: python_select produce unneeded warnings when the only option is "-n"select.sh produce unneeded warnings when the only option is "-n"

 This does not only affect python_select, but also gcc_select as both are using the general select.sh script.
 It was written by mww and resides in his user directory in svn, so I will reassign this issue to him.